Lejo1/Heat-Plume-Prediction/README.md

   - --epochs: number of training epochs (default `10000`)
   - --inputs: make sure, they are the same as in the model (default `gksit`)
   - --visualize: visualize the results (default `False`)
-  - --already_prep: flag for bypassing dataset preparation when only prepared data is available and was already prepared (default `False`)
+  - --already_prep: flag for bypassing dataset preparation when only prepared data is available and it was already prepared (default `False`)
   - --save_inference: flag for saving inference (default `False`)
   - --problem: type of CNN for current execution (default `standard` which is a standard U-net)
   - --notes: not used in this fork